Who is Alternator?

 Editor

-Is an Associate Professor of media studies at the Faculty of Social Sciences at the University of Ljubljana.
+Is a Professor of media studies at the Faculty of Social Sciences at the University of Ljubljana.
 His main research interests include the critical analysis of journalism, popular culture, and television studies.
 He wrote the book Journalism as Culture: Myth and Values (2010) and co-edited the reader Media and Audiences (2012).
 His recent publications include: "Ridiculing the Working-Class Body in a Post-Socialist Sitcom" (with A. Trdina, Comedy Studies 2018), "Television Audiences in a Multichannel Environment" (Teorija in praksa 2017), and "Technology, Communication, and Monopolies of Knowledge" (with M. Pušnik and R. Bobnič in H. Innis: Pristranost komuniciranja 2018).

 Matjaž Ličer